...

 A Brief Intro to Common Law Marriage

-Recently I was meeting with a man who was bewildered that he had been sued for divorce.
-When I asked him about his case he plopped down an original petition for divorce and said, “I want to know how I am married?”
+Recently, I met with a man who was bewildered to learn that he had been sued for divorce.
+When I asked him about his case, he dropped an original petition for divorce on the table and said, “I want to know how I am married?”

 “Am I married?”
 Seems like a simple question, right?
 Sometimes however it is not.
 I asked him “You, never had a ceremonial marriage?”
 He said “No.” I then started asking him the following questions: